Mingiyan/find-file-difference/README.md

 ```
 - folder1 - First main folder.
 - folder2 - The second folder in which you want to make changes from the first.
 - folder3 - Folder to backup.
+Can not use.